ADVANCED COURSES ARE LIVE !!! HURRY UP JOIN NOW

 Adobe adds Google’s Nano Banana image AI to Photoshop for seamless edits.

-• Google’s Gemini 2.5 Flash Image, nicknamed Nano Banana, joins Photoshop as an optional tool.
+• Google’s Gemini 2.5 Flash Image—internally nicknamed Nano Banana—is coming to Adobe Photoshop as an optional AI tool.

 Disclaimer: All logos,images, videos, trademarks, and brand images used in this blog are the property of their respective owners.
 They are used here for informational and educational purposes only.
 We do not claim any ownership or affiliation with these brands.